A short haired woman pointing somewhere

 여행을 어디로 갈거에요? (yeohaengeul eodiro galgeoeyo?)

-Where will you go for vacation?
+Where will you go on vacation?

 어디가 아파요? (eodiga aphayo?)